oceanmodeling/ufs-coastal-app/doc/source/Workflow.rst

      - Segment indices for ocean boundaries, starting from zero
    * - bctides
      - Subsection for tidal boundary conditions such as TPXO dataset location, constituents etc.
+   * - gr3
+     - Subsection for gr3 files
    * - namelist
      - Subsection for ``param.nml`` customizations such as ``rnday`` for total run time in days or ``dt`` for time step in sec.